MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-policy-profile-cpp.md

 ### Profile::Settings Parameters

-The `PolicyProfile::Settings` constructor accepts four parameters, listed below:
+The `PolicyProfile::Settings` constructor accepts three parameters, listed below:

 - `const std::shared_ptr<MipContext>`: The `mip::MipContext` object that was initialized to store application info, state path, etc.
 - `mip::CacheStorageType`: Defines how to store state: In memory, on disk, or on disk and encrypted.
 For more details, see the [Cache storage concepts](concept-cache-storage.md).